henrietta-k/adapt-learning-wiki/Accessibility-v3-→-v4.md

 See: [`narrative\properties.schema`](https://github.com/adaptlearning/adapt-contrib-narrative/blob/master/properties.schema#L10) as an example

 ### Popups
-When a modal popup - such as Notify or Drawer - is shown, the user should be isolated to just the popup content.
-With browser and screen readers there are the two ways of navigating to content under a modal popup, via tabbing and via the screen reader cursor.
+When a modal popup, such as Notify or Drawer, is displayed, the user's actions should be restricted to just the popup content.
+With browsers and screen readers there are two ways of navigating to content under a modal popup: via tabbing and via the screen reader cursor.

 #### Content restrictions
 To prevent users from accessing content outside of the modal popups, Adapt Framework can restrict both the tabbing and screen reader cursor, isolating the user to just the popup content.